-In a post on Medium, professor last call for printed newspapers.says it is
+In a post on Medium, professor Clay Shirky says it is last call for printed newspapers.

 The future of print remains what?
 Try to imagine a world where the future of print is unclear: Maybe 25 year olds will start demanding news from yesterday, delivered in an unshareable format once a day.
 Perhaps advertisers will decide “Click to buy” is for wimps.
 Mobile phones: could be a fad.
 After all, anything could happen with print.
 Hard to tell, really.